TylerTemp/qstart/README.md

 Then you could open the file/run the command you set by pressing `Primary Key`
 \+ `Secondary Key` + `Hotkey` on you keyboard

-_Note_: You may get a `Open File - Security Warning`.
+_Note_: You may get a `Open File - Security Warning` on startup.
 This is not a issue that I can solve.
 Sorry for that.

 ## Develop